Skip to main content

 Council tax reduction (benefit) changes

-If the deceased was receiving council tax reduction (formerly council tax benefit), this stops on the date of death.
+If they were receiving council tax reduction (formerly council tax benefit), this stops on the date of death.
 The surviving partner will need to make a new claim in their own name, based on their own income and circumstances.
 Do this promptly, as some councils will backdate claims but others will not.
 If the surviving partner is a pensioner on a low income, they are very likely to qualify for a council tax reduction in their own right.

 After the exemption period ends

-Once the Class F exemption expires (six months after probate), full council tax becomes payable on the property.
+Once the Class F exemption expires (six months after the date of the grant, in England), full council tax becomes payable on the property.
 If the property is still empty, some councils charge a premium on top of the standard rate for long-term empty properties.
+In England, that premium cannot be charged on a home that was exempt under Class F until at least a year has passed since the grant was made, so there is a little more breathing space than you might expect.
 It is worth asking the council about any discretionary discounts or hardship relief if the estate is taking longer than expected to administer.
 Every council has slightly different policies, so always ask.

 Common questions about council tax after death